switck/libngu/README.md

 All the things needed to make Bitcoin work on embedded µpy platforms like ESP32.

-Name is "Number go Up" or maybe "No GnUs".
+Name is "Number Go Up" ... because need that.

 **Absoletely none of SHITCOINS allowed here**

-## Building
+## Notes

 - might need, [see issue](https://github.com/micropython/micropython/issues/5224)